French hospital to open wine bar to cheer up terminally ill

 "Why should we refuse the charms of the soil to those at the end of their lives?
 Nothing justifies such an prohibition," the Clermont-Ferrand University Hospital Center said in statement.

-The centre's head, Dr. Virginie Guastella, said terminally ill patients had the right to "enjoy themselves".
+The center's head, Dr. Virginie Guastella, said terminally ill patients had the right to "enjoy themselves".

 "Medically supervised tastings will help brighten what is often a difficult daily life," the hospital said.